 In the right pane of Task Sequence you will see a new task named MS Office 2016 Pro Plus x86.

 Right click on task MS Office 2016 Pro Plus x86 and select Properties.
-Switch to tab Task Sequences and select an entry Install Applications.
-On right pane select Install a single Application and using Browse button select MS Office 2016 application which you created before.
+Switch to the Task Sequences tab and select the Install Applications option.
+Select Install a single Application on the right pane and using Browse button select MS Office 2016 application which you created before.
 Click OK to save settings.

 To verify the Office 2016 installation package, you can run it manually from MDT server.
-Switch to client PC and open Deployment share using its UNC path (in our case, \\192.168.1.24\deploymentshare$\).
-Open Scripts folder and run file Litetouch.vbs.
+Open the Deployment share from client computer using its UNC path (in our case, \\192.168.1.24\deploymentshare$\).
+Open Scripts folder and run the file Litetouch.vbs.